tbeauvais01/csv-sorting-service/README.md

 * Currently, does not respond with an HTTPStatus

 ### Thoughts
-1. Lot's more to do.
+1. A lot more todo.
 2. Refactoring and scanning the input CSV only once would improve performance on large inputs